Sahulinkan7/Django_practice_repo/README.md

 # Project 13
  This projects is about introduction of ORM in django. how to work with django and database using Object Relational Mapper.

+ 1 ) create model class in applications models.py file
+ 2 ) python manage.py makemigrations
+ 3 ) python manage.py migrate

+# Project 14

+ This project is about retrieving data from database and displaying on html page using django orm concept.